EIDA/routing/doc/userdoc.rst

 The variable `info` specifies the string that the ``config`` method from the service should return.

-The variable `updateTime` determines at which moment of the day should be updated all the routing information.

-The format for the update time should be ``HH:MM`` separated by a space.
-It is not necessary that the different time entries are in order.
-If no update is required, there should be nothing at the right side of the ``=`` character.

-.. deprecated:: This functionality was actually skipped and this options will
-    be removed in future releases.
-The usage of a cronjob is recommended to run the `updateAll.py` script and generate the binary version of the routing table.

-`ArclinkBased` determines whether the routing information should be retrieved from an Arclink server by the `updateAll.py` script.
-Usually, you want to set it to ``false`` in order to configure your own set of routes, so that the update procedure will not delete your manual configuration.

-.. deprecated:: This option will be removed in a future version, when the
-    capability to feed the service from an Arclink server disappears.

 `verbosity` controls the amount of output send to the logging system depending of the importance of the messages.
 A number is expected ranging from 1 to 4,